kennytilton/mxtodomvc/documentation/InDepth.md

-# Building TodoMVC, with Matrix Inside&trade;
+# TodoMVC, with Matrix Inside&trade;: the Mechanics
-*An introduction by example to Matrix dataflow and mxWeb*, in depth
+*An introduction by example to Matrix dataflow and mxWeb, in depth*

 > Have you read [the preamble](../README.md) to this write-up?
 If so, you might want to skip down to "Set Up".
 If not, you might want to start there for a gentler introduction to Matrix and mxWeb.